bentoml/OpenLLM/README.md

-  prune       Remove all saved models, (and optionally bentos) built with OpenLLM locally. query       Query a LLM interactively, from a terminal. start       Start a LLMServer for any supported LLM. start-grpc  Start a gRPC LLMServer for any supported LLM.
+  prune       Remove all saved models, (and optionally bentos) built with OpenLLM locally. query       Query a LLM interactively, from a terminal. start       Start a LLMServer for any supported LLM.

 Extensions:
   build-base-container  Base image builder for BentoLLM.